dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 # set user, pass file, target IP, verbose, threads etc.
 ```
 ### Credentials stuffing and password spraying
 Credential stuffing: Use a list of login:password to gain access.
-Sometimes s
+Sometimes servers get attacked and credentials are stolen.
+The stolen credentials appears in darkweb or any other website.
+Quite easy to get stolen credentials
 Password spraying: using one password to bruteforce the login.
 Usually used with default password on application.
 ## Maintaining Access
 ## Covering Tracks